-In order to adjust georeferencing via a matrix, refer to the Georeferencing Raster Layers (in-place tool).
+In order to adjust georeferencing via a matrix, refer to the Section 9.3, "Georeferencing Raster Layers (inplace)".
 That mechanism is mostly of use when you have knowledge of the exact location of an image as well as the size of an individual pixel in x and y directions.
 For most manual georeferencing, you will want to use this mechanism.

-9.2.1 Georeferencing Raster Layers
+Procedure 9.3.
+Georeferencing Raster Layers